-He follows right behind it, collapsing into a roll and coming up on a knee while swinging his great axe into guard.
-Four Iguar are waiting inside the house; he decapitates two with a single swing.
+He follows right behind it, collapsing into a roll and coming up on a knee while twirling his great axe into guard.
+Four Iguar are waiting inside; he decapitates two with a single swing.
 Ren and Erany rush through the doorway and kill the others.
 The rest of us pile in behind them.

-After we pile inside I turn around.
 Fifty-foot Arinia opens wide, blasting white-cored energy out from her mouth.
-As it rips ragged trenches into the street, I see handfuls of Iguar caught in its blast, briefly silhouetted in blinding light.
-Their corpses are unrecognizable; they’ve all been reduced to charred, smoking husks.
+As it rips ragged trenches into the street, I see handfuls of Iguar caught in its blast, briefly silhouetted in dazzling light.

 “LAST ONE!”
 She bellows.
 “GET READY TO RUN!”

-She bows forward, craning her neck like a Tyrannosaurus Rex.
+She bows forward, craning her neck forward like a Tyrannosaurus Rex.
 Terrible sound pours from her mouth, warping the air into a distorted mess.
-All throughout, random crackles of rich blue lightning spontaneously ignite and set the night ablaze.
-Nearby Iguar contort and explode, as if they’d been hit by one of the guns from District 9.
+All throughout, random crackles of rich green lightning spontaneously ignite and set the night ablaze.
+Nearby Iguar contort and explode, as if they’d been hit by a gun from District 9.

 “Shaddock’s breath,” Lucky whispers.

-Pressurized death whooshes outward, detonating Iguar by the dozen.
-Pretty soon, the streets are covered in chunky gore and crispy corpses.
-The ones within fifty yards of her are instantly transformed into a bloody, unrecognizable splatter, but everyone beyond that just gets sick, vomiting like crazy or falling onto their sides and curling into a ball.
+Pressurized death whooshes outward, detonating Iguar by the bloody dozen.
+Pretty soon, the streets are covered in chunky gore and smoking corpses.
+The ones within fifty yards of her are instantly transformed into slime and splatter, but everyone beyond that just gets sick, falling onto their sides and vomiting like crazy.

-I open my mouth to shout a warning.
-Before I can do so, the blurry wave slams into the building and envelops us in haze.
+I open my mouth to shout a warning, but before I can, the blurry discharge slams into the building and envelops us in haze.

-Everyone else is in the same predicament—gritting their teeth, trying desperately to recover from the arcane feedback.
+Everyone else is in the same predicament—gritting their teeth, desperately trying to recover their bearings.
 Luckily, the effects begin to fade almost immediately.
-The lump in my throat and chest dwindle and subside—the swelling goes down in my sinuses and lymph nodes.
+The lump in my throat shrinks and dwindles—the swelling goes down in my sinuses and lymph nodes.
 (Whew.
 For a second there, I thought I was going to barf out an organ.)

 “MORTALS!”
-Arinia swings toward us, eyes glaring with a cruel white gleam.
+Arinia pivots toward us, her eyes glaring with a cruel white gleam.
 “THIS NEXT SPELL WILL BE MY LAST!
 IF YOU WOULD KEEP YOUR GUTS IN YOUR FRAGILE BODIES, I SUGGEST YOU CAST A CIRCLE OF PROTECTION!”

-The others agree with a scatter of “ayes” and kneel down, chanting in a low murmur and tracing the edges of the circle with their enchanted hands.
-Erany and Ren mate their forefingers at the southern apex of the undrawn circle, while Nyanti and Gyrax take the opposite side.
-White chains of runes form around their fingers and knuckles, trailing up their wrists and elbows.
-Everyone chants low and steady, running their charged fingers in their respective directions and carving sizzling grooves into the stone tile floor.
+The others agree with a scatter of “ayes,” and spread out across from each other.
+Erany and Ren mate their forefingers at the southern apex of the undrawn circle, Nyanti and Gyrax take the opposite side.
+White chains of runes form around their knuckles, trailing up their wrists as they chant low and steady, carving sizzling grooves into the stone tile floor.

 “TEN SECONDS, MORTALS!”

-Four incomplete curves shine from the deck—they’re about eighty percent done.
-Transparent script floats up from the lines, disappearing once it reaches our ankle height.
+Four separate curves shine from the deck—they’re about eighty percent done.
+Transparent script floats up from the lines, disappearing once it reaches ankle height.

-I grind my teeth as the lines inch toward each other.
+I grind my teeth as the curves inch toward each other.
 Their pace is steady and sure, but each second seems like an eternity.

 The lines meet, completing the circle.
 A reassuring flash runs along the circumference—the arcane version of a green light or a double thumbs-up.
-At the four points where they’ve joined their lines, a quartet of runes—a little like Mandarin, a lot like Gothic—materialize a foot above the floor, spinning twice before they brighten and vanish.
+At the four points where the lines have joined, a quartet of runes—a little like Mandarin, a lot like Gothic—materialize a foot above the floor, spinning twice before they brighten and vanish.

 And then she howls into the full-moon sky, burning with terrible, unfiltered light.
-Ephemeral energy whiplashes off her, slashing the Iguar with long tendrils of weaponized brilliance.
-Waves of Orc-men erupt with renewed fury, filling gutters and drains with bones and slime.
+Ephemeral energy whiplashes off her, slashing the Iguar with long tails of weaponized brilliance.
+Waves of Orc-men split and erupt, filling gutters and drains with bones and sludge.
 The carnage slops onto nearby windows, frosting them over with tissue and flesh.

-Lucky is unfazed.
+Lucky isn’t fazed.
 “That’s right!”
 He bares his teeth in a ferocious grin.
 “Rip the skin off their cursed bones!
 Ha!
 This almost makes my injury worth it!”

-As the appendage sweeps across our protective structure, it becomes momentarily visible—we’re not just sheltered in a two-dimensional circle, we’re inside a half-dome made of staticky red lightning.
-When the tendril slides across the forcefield, a grinding buzz sounds through the room.
-But as soon as the tendril whips past the circle, the red lightning half-dome becomes invisible once again.
+As the appendage sweeps across our protective shield, it becomes momentarily visible—we’re not just sheltered in a two-dimensional circle, we’re standing in a half-dome made of staticky red lightning.
+When the tendril slides across our enclosure, a grinding buzz assaults my ears, but as soon as the tendril clears the edge, the red lightning half-dome becomes invisible once again.

 “Very courageous,” Erany remarks dryly.
 “You may be the Traveler, but you may also need a change of pants.”

 “Easy, Jon.”
 Gyrax lends me a hand and hauls me up.
-“So long as we remain within the circle, we need not fear Arinia’s magic.”
+“We need not fear Arinia’s magic.”

 “Oh yeah, for sure,” I say bluffly, trying to hide the tremor in my voice.
 “I knew that.
 I was just testing my uh…you know—it was just a test.
 Yeah.”

 The others chuckle.
 Erany, however, laughs out loud.
-She screws up her face into an idiotic expression, repeating my words in a deep, oafish voice: “It was just a test.
+She screws up her face into an idiotic sneer and echoes my words in a deep, oafish voice: “It was just a test.
 Yeah.”

 I blush and grin, but I’ll count this as a win.
-Got some smiles, and also managed to get some good-natured teasing out of Erany. (maybe she’s flirting?
+Got some smiles along with some good-natured teasing out of a beautiful Princess. (maybe she’s flirting?
 Fingers crossed.
 Jesus, Jon—you’re in a life-or-death situation here.
 Stop thinking about your half-Elf crush.)

 Arinia’s tendrils whip into a circular storm—a fantastic vortex made of light and wind.
 I can barely see the remaining Iguar; they’re dim little shadows, exploding and bursting in rapid fire time.
-Hell, I can barely see Arinia—she’s the dazzling eye in the heart of the storm, an awesome nexus of power and death.
+Hell, I can barely see Arinia—she’s the glaring eye in the heart of the storm.

 But then she begins to dim and fade.
-A vague imprint of her face and body remains in the air, frozen in place against the moon-lit city.
-She turns transparent, allowing the stars to shine through her faerie-light contours…
+An imprint of her form remains in the air, frozen in place against the moon-lit city.
+She turns transparent, the stars shine through her chimeric outline…